 Although some facilities holding information may themselves be temporary, some or all of their information may need to be preserved indefinitely.
 Such facilities need to be active participants in the Long Term Preservation effort.

 Standards developers are expected to use this model in conjunction with related standards and community documents as a basis for further standardization in this area.
 Many related standards are possible and some have already been developed.
-Annex B has references to a selection of related standards.
+Annex B includes links to websites containing references to a selection of related standards.

 This reference model does not specify a design or an implementation.
 Actual implementations may group or break out functionality differently.